Spring 2020 (Latest News)

 - 28 June 2018: Better Care for Osteoarthritis - watch this new promotional video produced by one of our leisure sector providers, Everybody Sport & Recreation Limited, and see their website for further details.

 - 21 June 2018: ESCAPE-pain had an article published, 'Tackling inactivity and osteoarthritis through a health and community leisure partnership' in Perspectives in Public Health Volume 138 Issue 4.

 - CIMSPA Accreditation - ESCAPE-pain training is accredited by the Chartered Institute for the Management of Sport and Physical Activity and now forms part of their Skills Development Partner network.

-- My Story - Arlene Rowe used to suffer from terrible pain because of her Osteoarthritis (OA), and found her life becoming more and more restrictive.
+- 5 March 2018: My Story - Arlene Rowe used to suffer from terrible pain because of her Osteoarthritis (OA), and found her life becoming more and more restrictive.
 Read her story and hear her explain the transformative impact that ESCAPE-pain has had on her physical and mental wellbeing.

 Page last reviewed: 4 May 2020.
 Page last updated: 4 May 2020.
 Next review date: 1 July 2020